-The election of the new President of the Republic takes place thirty (30) days at least and forty-five (45) days at most before the expiration of the mandate of the President in office.
+The election of the new President of the Republic takes place thirty (30) days at least and forty five (45) days at most before the expiration of the mandate of the President in office.

-The conditions and forms of acceptance of the candidature as well as the rules related to the death or to the impediment of the candidates to the Presidency of the Republic are determined by an organic law.
+The conditions and forms of acceptance of the candidature as well as the rules related to the death or the impediment of the candidates to the Presidency of the Republic are determined by an organic law.

-The dossiers of candidature are received by the Constitutional Council which rules on their regularity and proclaims the results of the ballot.
+The dossiers of the candidatures are received by the Constitutional Council which rules on their regularity and proclaims the results of the ballot.

-The office [charge] of President of the Republic is incompatible with the exercise of any other public or private function.
+The mandate of President of the Republic is incompatible with the exercise of any public or private function and with belonging to the directive instances of a political party.

-The President of the Republic is re-eligible.
+The President of the Republic is re-eligible one sole time.

-The President of the Republic newly elected enters into [his] functions at the expiration of the mandate of his predecessor.
+The President of the Republic newly elected enters his functions at the expiration of the mandate of his predecessor.
+Before entering into [his] function, the President of the Republic takes an oath in these terms: